Jesse0Michael/go-rest-assured/cmd/go-assured/README.md

 To load in a default set of stubbed endpoints from a file, follow the [Preload API Reference](preload_reference.md) guide.

-You can specify a TLS cert/key to mock out HTTPS traffic.
-View the [docker-compose](../../build/docker-compose.yml) example to see how you can load TLS certs using [mkcert](https://github.com/FiloSottile/mkcert) self signed certs and mock HTTPS traffic.
+You can specify a TLS cert/key to mock out HTTPS traffic using [mkcert](https://github.com/FiloSottile/mkcert) self signed certs and mock HTTPS traffic.

 ## Stubbing